 Thankfully, the webinar went on as planned.

 No tech issues cropped up, nothing.
 Everything was cool.

 It’s the “tech stuff” that caused a client to reach out to me a few weeks ago.
 She that wants to run a webinar to promote her business and generate some sales.

-To be honest, this request couldn’t have come at a more perfect time since I’ve just wrapped up putting the finishing touches on Webinar Champ, my new program that teaches you how to plan, create and setup a webinar in 48 hours.
+To be honest, this request couldn’t have come at a more perfect time since I’ve just wrapped up putting the finishing touches on Webinar Champ, a program in the Blazing Branding Academy that teaches you how to plan, create and setup a webinar in 48 hours.

 As we continued chatting my client, explained that she is not “tech” savvy and doesn’t know what tools to use to set up her webinars.